Cart

 Tip: drink a glass of water during and after the foot bath.

-• Scrub your heels 1-2 times a week to remove excess skin cells.
-Remove excess callus after every shower (then the skin is soft) with a lava stone.
+• Remove excess calluses: Scrub your heels 1-2 times a week to remove excess skin cells.
+Remove excess calluses after every shower (when the skin is soft) with a lava stone.

-• Massage your feet daily with a moisturizing foot cream.
-Don't forget your cuticles and the space between the toes!
-Make sure the cream is absorbed well before putting on socks.
+• Moisturise: Massage your feet daily with a moisturising foot cream.
+Don't forget your cuticles and the space between the toes, but make sure the cream is well absorbed before putting on your socks.

 Read here what else you can do against calluses and fissures